openstack/api-site/api-quick-start/source/api-quick-start.rst

                 {"username": "'"$OS_USERNAME"'", "password": "'"$OS_PASSWORD"'"}}}' \
                 | python -m json.tool

-If the request succeeds, you receive a 200 OK response followed by a response body that contains a token in the form ``"id":"token"`` and an expiration date and time in the form ``"expires":"datetime"``.
+If the request succeeds, it returns the OK (200) response code followed by a response body that contains a token in the form ``"id":"token"`` and an expiration date and time in the form ``"expires":"datetime"``.